Yes, immediately. A board with 47 goals has no priorities. It has a wish list.

 - It is specific enough that two different people could look at the same data and agree whether the goal is being met

-- It has a measurable target with a timeframe (e.g., “80% of students reading at grade level by 2028”)
+- It has a measurable target with a specific month and year (e.g., “80% of students reading at grade level by June 2028”)

-- The board can actually monitor progress on it quarterly or annually without heroic data collection
+- Your board can receive a progress report on it at least four times per year without heroic data collection

 The “inputs vs. outcomes” test